q3769/conseq4j/README.md

 # conseq4j

-A Java concurrent API to sequence the asynchronous executions of related tasks while concurring unrelated ones.
+A Java concurrent API to asynchronously execute related tasks sequentially, and unrelated tasks concurrently.

 - *conseq* is short for *con*current *seq*uencer.